 Yummies in a Jar opened in 1992 with my dream of starting a cottage industry amidst the splendour of Muskoka that would allow my imagination to flourish.
 Working for myself and having the freedom to create my own future had always been my goal.

 I grew up primarily in Vancouver, BC and attended the BC Institute of Technology in the late 70's.
 I travelled and lived in Australia for most of the 80's then moved to Ontario to settle down.
 I met my husband John Murden, an incredibly talented Artist, and together we moved to Baysville, Muskoka and built a small Gallery.
-Putting my Hotel Restaurant Management course to good use, I took my love of cooking and combined it with my love of people to create my perfect business (well, except for all the pot washing!)
+Putting my Hospitality and Tourism Management course to good use, I took my love of cooking and combined it with my love of people to create my perfect business (well, except for all the pot washing!)

 Yummies began by selling a dozen jars of Strawberry Rhubarb jam at a Baysville street fair and by the 2nd sale, I was hooked!
 I began experimenting in earnest and learning the art of jam making.
 We came up with the name, John designed a label and I started selling at Bracebridge Farmers' Market, the Gravenhurst Farmers' Markets and local craft shows.
 That first year we photocopied the pages of labels, cut them by hand and glued each label to the jars with a paint brush and a pot of glue.
 I cut fabric circles and finished every jar with a pretty fabric hat which took almost as long as making the jam itself!
 This was all done in our 600 sq' 1935 log home that became a maze of jam boxes stacked throughout the house.
 Friends would come for dinner and would have to help me put hats on jars so we could clear off the dining table before dinner!
 20 kg bags of sugar, empty jars, fruit, pectin, etc was lugged up steep, narrow stairs from our basement to my tiny kitchen and the finished products were lugged back downstairs again for storage - no wonder I have a bad back!